EdenKupe/anarchysf/pages/m/000300 Ken Macleod.md

 _The Human Front Plus_ is one of the PM Press short books coupling a title novella with a short or an essay, an author interview, and a bibliography.
 In this case the novella is an entertaining alternate history.
 In the interview (with Terry Bisson), when asked whether he would describe himself as a libertarian, Macleod replied ". . .
 I don't call myself a Libertarian, in the sense of a supporter of the Libertarian Party or anything like that.
 My usual handwave for my position is "hard-left libertarian" but in practice I just vote Labour."

 _The Corporation Wars: Dissidence_ is the first book of a hard SF trilogy centring on sentient robots, dead soldiers digitally reincarnated, and complex worlds of simulation, engaged in megacorporate combat.
 Again, favourably reviewed by [Teflon](https://seesharppress.wordpress.com/2016/12/21/the-corporation-wars-dissidence-by-ken-macleod/), for whom it is "highly recommended." <a href="https://seesharppress.wordpress.com/tag/military-science-fiction/">
-Teflon</a> also recommends the second book, _The Corporation Wars: Insurgence_.
+Teflon</a> also recommends the second book, _Insurgence,_ and, in a <a href="https://seesharppress.wordpress.com/2017/10/29/review-the-corporation-wars-emergence-by-ken-macleod/">later review</a>, _Emergence_ (though with the rider that having read the previous two was a prerequisite).